 There are two possible coat color genes for purebred Australian Shepherds.
-Aussie puppies, even from the same litter, can have black or red coats.
+Aussie puppies can have black or red coats, even from the same litter.

 The gene that dictates whether an Australian shepherd is a red merle or not is the pattern gene.
 The pattern gene has two results: the solid pattern or the merle pattern.

-Aussies born with a solid pattern or a merle pattern have only one coat color.
-On the other hand, Aussies with the merle pattern have beautiful markings all over their fur.
+Aussies born with a solid or a merle pattern have only one coat color.
+But, on the other hand, Aussies with the merle pattern have beautiful markings all over their fur.

-It is also the merle gene that determines the color of other parts of the body, such as the eyes, nose, lips, and paw pads.
+The merle gene also determines the color of other parts of the body, such as the eyes, nose, lips, and paw pads.